goblinfactory/gunner/README.md

 Idea backlog (unsorted)
 ---
   - __gzip__, gzip support?
 Add and test. ``client.Headers["Accept-Encoding"] = "gzip";``
+  - __auto detect nic__, so that we can automatically tell when testing using wifi, localhost or multiple adapters. (autodetecting seems plausable, sort by NIC with highest traffic.)
   - __random seed__, so that random tests can be re-run with the same requests and timings.
 In case of unexpected clumping.
   - __extend csv__, add extra fields to csv file, (url,verb,status,find,body)
   - __authentication__ oauth, forms, and custom headers, so that can be used for journey testing.